 Here are some different career options for those with a degree in electrical engineering.

-- Electrician: For a detailed look into becoming an electrician, please check out this career guide to electrician careers.
-You’ll need either an associate’s degree, an apprenticeship, or a combination of the two.
-The average salary of an electrician is $53K.
+- Electrician: For a detailed look into becoming an electrician, read our article about becoming an electrician.
+You’ll need either trade school training, an apprenticeship, or a combination of the two.

 More subdisciplines in electronic engineering are microelectronics engineering, signal processing engineering, telecommunications engineering, instrumentation engineering, and power engineering.
 All training for these careers starts out in college in the electronics engineering program.